Table of Contents

 History of LSD

 Swiss chemist Albert Hofman first synthesized LSD in 1938 but only (accidentally) discovered its psychoactive effects on April 19th, 1943.
 At the laboratory in Basel where he was working at the time, he ingested what’s in pharmacology considered a tiny amount of the substance, namely 250 micrograms (this turned out to be what nowadays is called a macrodose of LSD).
-He started to feel a bit disoriented, so he biked home, where he was the first person ever to experience the intense hallucinogenic effects of LSD.
-Psychonauts now commemorate the discovery day and the first “acid trip” annually on April 19th as Bicycle Day.
+He started to feel a bit disoriented and biked home, where he was the first person ever to experience the intense hallucinogenic effects of LSD.
+Psychonauts now annually commemorate the LSD discovery day and the first “acid trip” on April 19th as Bicycle Day.

 In the 1950s, LSD was used as an experimental drug in psychotherapy and scientific research, mainly to treat anxiety, depression, addiction, and psychosomatic disorders.
-(Psycho‐) pharmacological research on LSD was extensive and produced nearly 10,000 scientific papers.
-In the following years, the interest for the new substance grew wide-ranging from medical professionals, scientists, and even the US government.
-The infamous CIA program code-named MK ULTRA investigated using LSD for ‘mind control’ and chemical warfare.
+In the following years, the interest for the new substance grew and was wide-ranging; from medical professionals, scientists, and even the US government.
+The infamous CIA program code-named MK ULTRA investigated the application of LSD for “mind control” and chemical warfare.
 CIA employees, military people, doctors, prostitutes, mentally ill patients, and members of the public were all given LSD without their knowledge or agreement, resulting in at least one death.